 By Bob Phibbs

 Management has the ability to make or break a team of retail employees, but only if they have leadership skills in retail.
-Too strict and few will want to work for the leader, too lax and the store can become the wild west with everyone doing their own thing, too unfocused and the sales manager won't give effective communication.
+Too strict and few will want to work for the retail store manager, too lax and the store can become the wild west with everyone doing their own thing, too unfocused and the sales manager won't give effective communication.

 Here are seven skills that all business owners, managers, and shift leaders should develop.